23 Jul Is Coffee Good For Weight Loss?

 How you drink your coffee can significantly impact it’s health benefits and whether it will help or hinder your weight loss.
 Here are five ways to make your coffee healthier…

 Organic coffee ensures you’re avoiding pesticide exposure.
 Not only better for your own health, but also for the health of the environment.
 Exhale‘s organic, antioxidant rich coffee is a popular choice amongst the health community.
 Grabbing a coffee on the go?
 All Pret coffee is organic.

-DRINK IT DAIRY FREE
+DRINK DAIRY FREE

 Ditch the milk and take it black.
 Or, if you are partial to a cappuccino, choose unsweetened nut or coconut milk.
 New to milk alternatives?
-Check out my guide to the best dairy free milks to find out which milk alternative makes the best cappuccino.
+Check out our guide to the best dairy free milks to find out which milk alternative makes the best cappuccino.

 Partial to a chocolatey topping?
 Then ditch the cocoa and choose a healthier version.
 Despite their similar names, there’s a big difference between cocoa and cacao.
 Cocoa powder is usually highly processed, devoid of nutrients and contains plenty of added sugar.
 Cacao on the other hand is a pure form of chocolate which is very close to it’s natural state.
 It contains no added sugar, provides a number of health benefits and is a good source of iron.

 We’ve all heard quite enough about how bad sugar is for us.
 If you’re still hooked on a sweet coffee fix, try a healthier sweetener.
 Stevia and xylitol are more natural sweeteners.
 They’re now widely available at supermarkets and Starbucks provides stevia in sachets alongside the standard sugar options.

 MODERATE AND HYDRATE